LiamSeriff/LiamSeriff/README.md

 - Graduate college
 - Continue learning

+## Contact
+You can contanct me at liamseriff@gmail.com

 <!--
 **LiamSeriff/LiamSeriff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.